mrtzdev/payload-next-shadcn/README.md

 Setup a MongoDB database.
 The Payload Config uses mongooseAdapter.
 If you want to use a different compatible database, change this in the payload.config.ts.
 Docs: https://payloadcms.com/docs/database/overview

-Copy the .env.example and rename it to .env.
+Copy the .env.example and rename it to .env

 When the database is created, add the access data to the .env file of the project: